Thure de Thulstrup

-Thure de Thulstrup (April 5, 1848 – June 9, 1930), born Bror Thure Thulstrup in Sweden, was a leading American illustrator with contributions for numerous magazines, including three decades of work for Harper's Weekly.
-Thulstrup primarily illustrated historical military scenes.
+Thure de Thulstrup (born Bror Thure Thulstrup;April 5, 1848 – June 9, 1930) was a Swedish-born American illustrator with contributions for numerous magazines, including three decades of work for Harper's Weekly.
+He primarily illustrated historical military scenes.

-Background
+Early life and education

-Thulstrup was born in Stockholm, Sweden.
+Thulstrup was born in Stockholm, Sweden, on April 5, 1848.
 His father was Sweden's Secretary of the Navy amongst other such positions.

 After graduating from the Royal Swedish Military Academy, Thulstrup joined the Swedish military as an artillery officer at the age of twenty.
 However, he soon left Sweden for Paris, where he joined the French Foreign Legion and saw service in the Franco-Prussian War.
 Thulstrup also served in the French part of Northern Africa as a member of the First Zouave Regiment.

 Career

 After leaving the French Army, Thulstrup moved to Canada in 1872 to become a civil engineer.
 He moved to the United States in 1873, where he became an artist for the New York Daily Graphic, and, later, Frank Leslie's Illustrated Newspaper, documenting local events.
 As his skills improved, he became able to move into more and more prestigious roles, including work for Century, Harper's Monthly, and Scribner's Magazine.
 While living in New York, Thulstrup studied at the Art Students League.
 His military pictures include a series of paintings depicting the American Civil War, and illustrations of a Virginian lifestyle in the middle of the eighteenth century.

 Thulstrup primarily illustrated historical military scenes, and was praised by one of his publishers, Louis Prang, as "the foremost military artist in America", a sentiment echoed by other contemporary critics.
 He also illustrated various other subjects.